pbauerochse/youtrack-worklog-viewer/README.md

 There are several reasons, why this might be the case:

 * **You entered a wrong username in the settings** - *This tool checks your personal worklog by comparing your username from the settings screen, with the worklog author name from the report.
 YouTrack seems to allow you to have a different username than the login name.
 Please make sure, that in your YouTrack profile, the login name is the same as your actual username*
+* **You selected the wrong connector version** - *Jetbrains is constantly working on their product.
+To adapt to the changes, you need to specify the matching connector version in the settings dialog.
+Please check, if you have selected an outdated version in the settings*
 * **You entered a wrong work date field in the settings** - *There is a bug in YouTrack version 2018.2 which requires you the specify the field name for the work date query.
 Please check out [the Wiki](https://github.com/pbauerochse/youtrack-worklog-viewer/wiki/Work-Date-Field-Help) for help.*
 * **There simply are no tracked work items in the specified time range**